- Patient Stories

 With growing pain, he consented to a second procedure that resulted in pins and metal plates being placed inside his foot to stabilize his bones.
 Three months later, though, Sullivan felt something break inside.
 “My foot started clicking and hurting and gradually the foot started turning out sideways,” he recalled.
 “My ankle was so swollen I couldn’t wear normal shoes.
 That’s when I sought out a second opinion.”

-His search led him to Jeffrey Johnson, MD, Chief of the Foot and Ankle Service in the Department of Orthopedic Surgery at Washington University School of Medicine.
+His search led him to Jeffrey Johnson, MD, a foot and ankle surgeon in the Department of Orthopedic Surgery at Washington University School of Medicine.
 Johnson has a national reputation as a specialist in complex foot deformities and is known for his thoughtful approach to multi-stage surgical procedures.

 “Mr. Sullivan’s foot and ankle problems were incredibly complex and complicated by the fact that he had two prior failed procedures and he had developed both deformity and arthritis in his ankle as well as the foot,” said Johnson.
 “What had happened over time was that he had a progressive collapse of the arch of the foot and a deformity in the back of the foot that caused the heel to tip outward.
 Once the foot collapses and the heel turns out, that puts additional stress on the ankle because the foot is no longer aligned correctly.”